crosstyan/stupid/README.md

 This is the end of C types.
 (is it?)

-If you're the one who is familar with C, you might have noticed that there's something I (intentionally) missed.
+If you're the one who is familiar with C, you might have noticed that there's something I (intentionally) missed.

 ## Assembly